 “One Book, Every Young Child” is Pennsylvania’s first collaborative project highlighting the importance of early literacy development in preschoolers.
 The participating agencies share a mission to foster early childhood literacy and show preschoolers how much fun reading can be.
 The early learning initiative brings attention to the ways that children develop six early literacy skills and what parents and educators may do to encourage children’s acquisition of the skills.

 Libraries will have multiple copies of the book for checkout.
 And of special interest to our partners in early childhood education, there is an activity-filled Traveling Trunk which they may borrow from their local library!
 Please contact your local library to learn more or reserve use of the Traveling Trunk.

-Pennsylvania's One Book, Every Young Child 2015 selection is Number One Sam.
-Written and illustrated by Greg Pizzoli, this picture book is for children ages 3 to 6.
+Pennsylvania's One Book, Every Young Child 2016 selection is Kite Day.
+Written and illustrated by Will Hillenbrand, this picture book is for children ages 3 to 6.

 For more about this statewide early learning initiative, please go to www.paonebook.org

 Programs for Kids

 Find a Good Book

 e-books & e-audiobooks

 One Book Every Young Child is Sponsored By

 Enter your email and password below to access dcls.org advanced features.
 Passwords are case sensitive.